Bandung: Rail-based

 Bandung has two large railway stations, Bandung and Kiaracondong Stations.
 Other smaller stations are Cimindi, Andir, Ciroyom, Cikudapateuh, and Gedebage Stations.
 Railway lines connect Bandung to Cianjur, Jakarta, Purwakarta, Bekasi, Karawang, and Cikampek to the west, and Surabaya, Malang, Yogyakarta, and Solo to the east.
 The Whoosh high-speed rail line currently provides train service from nearby Padalarang and Tegalluar to Jakarta's Halim station.
 Due to constraints, stations serving Bandung are neither within Bandung city centre nor the limits of Bandung city.
 Instead, a feeder service will ply between Padalarang HSR station and the main Bandung station, using existing tracks.

 Airport

-Bandung's main airport, Husein Sastranegara Airport (BDO).
-The airport is located near the Dirgantara aerospace complex and Dirgantara Fairground.
-The Kertajati International Airport in Majalengka Regency was built to replace the Husein Sastranegara Internasional Airport.
-Redevelopment of the existing Husein Sastranegara Internasional Airport (BDO) was completed in 2016.
-The new and larger second airport for the Greater Bandung Area; Kertajati International Airport (KJT) opened in June 2018, just in time for the 2018 Asian Games.
-On 11 July 2023, Indonesian President Joko Widodo announced that Husein Sastranegara Internasional Airport will be retired and all commercial flights will be moved to Kertajati starting October 2023 when it is fully operational.
+Bandung's main airport is Husein Sastranegara International Airport (BDO), located near the Dirgantara aerospace complex and the Dirgantara Fairground.
+Redevelopment of the airport was completed in 2016.
+Kertajati International Airport (KJT) in Majalengka Regency was built as a new and larger second airport for the Greater Bandung area and to replace Husein Sastranegara, opening in June 2018, just in time for the 2018 Asian Games.

+On 11 July 2023, Indonesian President Joko Widodo announced that Husein Sastranegara would be retired and all commercial flights moved to Kertajati from October 2023.
+Scheduled jet services ceased on 29 October 2023, after which the airport continued to handle propeller aircraft on intra-Java routes, military flights and flight-training activity.

+In 2026, following persistently low passenger numbers at Kertajati, the government decided to reactivate Husein Sastranegara for commercial jet operations.
+A June 2026 letter from the Directorate General of Civil Aviation permits the airport to serve scheduled and non-scheduled domestic and international flights by both jet and propeller aircraft.
+As of July 2026, the Ministry of Transportation has prepared two reactivation scenarios: limited jet operations (business and charter flights) from 17 August 2026, and full operations serving Boeing 737-800 and Airbus A320 aircraft under a slot management system from 17 September 2026.
+Preparatory works include runway and taxiway overlays, apron reconstruction, terminal repairs, and upgrading the airport's rescue and firefighting capability from category 5 to category 7.
+According to Bandung mayor Muhammad Farhan, eight domestic routes are planned upon reopening: Medan, Padang, Pekanbaru, Batam, Balikpapan, Pontianak, Denpasar and Makassar.
+The government has stated that Kertajati will remain in operation and be developed as a hub for aviation-related industry, including aircraft maintenance facilities.

+Soekarno–Hatta International Airport is also located 177 km north west of the city.
+Most residents would use Soekarno–Hatta International Airport as it provides more domestic and international destinations.